JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 <tab title="2023.3+" group-key="newThreading">

-Write intent lock is acquired automatically when action is invoked on EDT with [`Application.invokeLater()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/Application.java).
+Write intent lock is acquired automatically when operation is invoked on EDT with [`Application.invokeLater()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/Application.java).

 </tab>

 <tab title="Earlier versions" group-key="oldThreading">

-Write intent lock is acquired automatically when action is invoked on EDT with methods such as:
+Write intent lock is acquired automatically when operation is invoked on EDT with methods such as:
 - [`Application.invokeLater()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/Application.java),
 - [`SwingUtilities.invokeLater()`](https://docs.oracle.com/javase/8/docs/api/javax/swing/SwingUtilities.html#invokeLater-java.lang.Runnable-),
 - [`UIUtil.invokeAndWaitIfNeeded()`](%gh-ic%/platform/util/ui/src/com/intellij/util/ui/UIUtil.java),
 - [`EdtInvocationManager.invokeLaterIfNeeded()`](%gh-ic%/platform/util/src/com/intellij/util/ui/EdtInvocationManager.java),
 - and other similar methods

+It is recommended to use `Application.invokeLater()` if the operation is supposed to write data.
+Use other methods for pure UI operations.

-[//]: # (TODO: only these methods or anything executed on EDT?)
+[//]: # (TODO: only these methods or anything executed on EDT? ask Lev to verify)

 </tab>